He: Can you imagine what it will be like to retire?

 My brother in law retired from work recently and moved to our city.
 As they had to vacate the housing allotted to them anyway, they decided they may as well move to a different city and enjoy the change.
 What did he plan to do now that he was no longer employed, was the focus of our conversation and that’s what got us thinking.

-We put ourselves in his shoes.
+So anyway, we put ourselves in his shoes.
 And here’s what we decided we’d like to do when we were “seniors”.
 It is freaky to think that day is not at all far off!
 All the more reason to make the most of what there is!

 After all, at 60+ it is practically like the beginning of a new era.
 It is a time for renewal and reflection and when we’re finally at least a little free from the hectic life we’ve been leading, it’s another chance to start over and pursue our passions with more zeal.